ovh/docs/pages/web/emails/email_manage_quota/guide.en-ca.md

 > [!tabs]
 > **Emails (MXplan)**
 >>
->> If your email account already has a maximum capacity of 5 GB, you can opt for a migration to a [10 GB **Email Pro** offer](https://www.ovhcloud.com/en-ie/emails/email-pro/) or a 50 GB [**Hosted Exchange** offer](https://www.ovhcloud.com/en-ie/emails/hosted-exchange/).
-To do this, please order the solution that suits you, and follow our guide on [Migrating an MX Plan email address to an Email Pro or Exchange](https://docs.ovh.com/ie/en/microsoft-collaborative-solutions/migration-email-address-to-exchange/) account.
+>> If your email account already has a maximum capacity of 5 GB, you can opt for a migration to a 50 GB [**Hosted Exchange** offer](https://www.ovhcloud.com/en-ca/emails/hosted-exchange/).
+To do this, please order the solution that suits you, and follow our guide on [Migrating an MX Plan email address to an Exchange account](https://docs.ovh.com/ca/en/microsoft-collaborative-solutions/migration-email-address-to-exchange/).
->>
-> **Email Pro**
->>
->> The Email Pro offer has a unique capacity of 10GB.
-You can choose to migrate to a [50 GB **Hosted Exchange** solution](https://www.ovhcloud.com/en-ie/emails/hosted-exchange/).
-To do this, please order the solution that suits you, and follow our guide on [Migrating your email addresses from one OVHcloud email platform to another](https://docs.ovh.com/ie/en/microsoft-collaborative-solutions/migration-email-platform/).
 >>
 > **Exchange**
 >>